nesrineaouinti/AI-Powered-Chatbot-Interface/Back-end/README.md

 ## 🤝 Integration with Frontend

+The backend provides two main API groups:
+- **`/api/auth/`** - User authentication and profile management
+- **`/api/`** - Chatbot functionality (chats, messages, summaries, AI models)

 The backend is configured to work with the React frontend running on ports 5173/5174.
-Make sure both servers are running for full functionality.
+Make sure both servers are running for full functionality:

+1. **Backend server**: `python manage.py runserver` (port 8000)
+2. **Frontend server**: `npm run dev` (port 5173)

+The API supports full CRUD operations for chats and messages, with JWT authentication ensuring secure access to user-specific data.